Ceelog/phpdoc-en/src/ref/curl.md

 Repeated calls to this function will return a new result each time, until a **`FALSE`** is returned as a signal that there is no more to get at this point.
-The integer pointed to with `msgs_in_queue` will contain the number of remaining messages after this function was called.
+The integer pointed to with `queued_messages` will contain the number of remaining messages after this function was called.

 **Warning**